rich-s-d/C-Sharp-Cheat-Sheets/README.md

 }
 ```
 ### Null reference exceptions
-Class definitions are now non-nullable by default.
+A tool to help identify variables and fields that are not pointing to an object and thereby giving null reference exceptions.
+Class definitions, which are reference types (pointers) are now non-nullable by default.
 ```
 Book book = null; //will cause a linting error in studio code.
 ```